-Finally, our Investigator set out how Options should put things right by putting Mr P as far as possible, into the position he would now be in but for Options accepting the business from Cape Verde4 Life.
-They considered that if Options had acted appropriately, it's more likely than not that Mr P would have remained a member of the pension scheme he transferred into the SIPP.
+Finally, our Investigator set out how Options should put things right by putting Mr N as far as possible, into the position he would now be in but for Options accepting the business from Cape Verde4 Life.
+They considered that if Options had acted appropriately, it's more likely than not that Mr N would have remained a member of the pension scheme he transferred into the SIPP.
 So, our Investigator set out how Options should calculate his losses and compensate him.

-Our Investigator also recommended Options pay Mr P £500 for the distress caused by Options' actions.
+Our Investigator also recommended Options pay Mr N £500 for the distress caused by Options' actions.

-Mr P accepted what our Investigator said and he asked for any compensation to be paid to him rather than into his pension without giving any reasons why.
 Options did not respond.
 So, as no agreement could be reached, the complaint was passed to me to decide.